27Sathvik/Python-projects/README.md

 # Python-projects
-These are few of the python projects that I made which might inspire you to make similar projects to level up your python skills.
+These are a few of the python projects that I made to level up my python skills.Which might inspire you too,to make similar projects.

 0.Guessing game with numbers
 1.Hangman (Kind of)